-Engineers play important roles towards the development of nations.
+Engineers play important roles in the development of nations.
 To become who they are, they undergo rigorous training and education to be able to obtain all the necessary skills and competencies required from an engineer.
 Civil engineers, for instance, make sure that roads and bridges constructed are safe and strong.
 These infrastructures link various places together.
 There are also chemical engineers who develop instruments for handling chemicals as well as compounds that can be used for various purposes in different industries.
-Because of the importance of Engineers, the Engineers Day is celebrated annually worldwide.
+Because of the importance of Engineers, Engineers Day is celebrated annually worldwide.

-Learn About Engineer’s Day
+Learn About Engineers Day India

-The Engineers Day is specifically celebrated in India on September 15 each year.
+Engineers Day is specifically celebrated in India on September 15 each year.
 This marks the birth anniversary of Mokshagundam Visvesvaraya.
 He is considered to be one of the greatest engineers in the country.

-According to the Institution of Engineers India or IEI, Mokshagundam Visvesvaraya is best known for his work entitled “Planned Economy for India and Reconstructing India”.
+According to the Institution of Engineers India IEI, Mokshagundam Visvesvaraya is best known for his work entitled “Planned Economy for India and Reconstructing India”.
 This discourse is the first one to describe the planning efforts of the country.
-It is considered to be the parent source materials by economic planners today.
+It is considered to be the parent source of materials by economic planners today.
 Visvesvaraya was able to successfully design and construct various river dams, brides, and revolutionary irrigation systems.
 Through this, India was able to have an irrigation and water drinking system all over the country.

-During the Engineers Day, people all over the country pay their respects and give honor to all the Engineers for all of their contributions.
+During Engineers Day, people all over the country pay their respects and give honor to all the Engineers for all of their contributions.
 Various activities are conducted and aligned with these goals for the day as well as the theme.
 The theme of Engineer’s Day is ‘Engineering Challenges for Knowledge Era’.

 History of Engineer’s Day